Spu7Nix/spwn_docs/triggerlanguage/6libraries.md

 mfl.jump()
 ```

-If you don't want to write `mfl.` all the time, you can use an `extract` statement to save all the members of the return dictionary as variables in your code:
+If you don't want to write `mfl.` all the time, you can use an `extract` statement to save all the members of the dictionary as variables in your own code:

 ```spwn
 extract import my_favorite_library